Paying for care and support

 If you have eligible care needs, you will then need to undertake a financial means test to see if you are eligible for any funding assistance.

-How do I know if I qualify for funding assistance?
+How do I know if I qualify for financial assistance?

 Generally if you have access to savings over £23,250, you will not qualify for financial assistance and will be classed as a self-funder.